MissWibbon/education-ml/README.md

 For this machine learning project, our group downloaded multiple years of [College Scorecard Data](https://collegescorecard.ed.gov/data/) to predict student outcomes based off university factors such as acceptance rate, completion rate, transfer rate, size, cost, etc.

+# Data Cleaning Process
+We were able to retrieve data from college scorecard, which had more than 2000 variables.
+Because the data had so many detailed variables, we thought we could observe meaningful correlations among variables.
+Our goal was to find out which variables have the most impact on the student's completion rate of the institution.
+We narrowed down the variables to 14 variables to make the best regression model.

+# Machines Learning Process
+During the pipeline process, By using grid search from scikit-learn, we were able to fit the best paramteters to the object.

 Using seaborn.scatterplot to find initial relationships, we concluded that private universities tend to be more expensive and have fewer students.
 Below is the plot of enrollment size vs cost and school type (private or public).
 <img src="https://github.com/MissWibbon/education-ml/blob/data_cleaning/images/CostSizeTypeScatter.JPG" width="400">